campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 Your name can be added directly after the last word if there are no code examples or multiple paragraphs.
 Otherwise, it's best to make a new paragraph.

+### Ignoring Files Created by Your Editor / IDE

+Some editors and IDEs will create hidden files or folders inside the `rails` folder.
+Instead of manually excluding those from each commit or adding them to Rails' `.gitignore`, you should add them to your own [global gitignore file](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files#configuring-ignored-files-for-all-repositories-on-your-computer).

 ### Updating the Gemfile.lock

-Some changes require the dependencies to be upgraded.
-In these cases make sure you run `bundle update` to get the right version of the dependency and commit the `Gemfile.lock` file within your changes.
+Some changes require dependency upgrades.
+In these cases, make sure you run `bundle update` to get the correct version of the dependency and commit the `Gemfile.lock` file within your changes.

 ### Commit Your Changes